 “Our report shows that a simple refurbishment can have a quite profound impact.
 The activity noise level was reduced by up to eight decibels, which is perceived as almost half as loud.”

-Join the conversation about healthcare sound environments online: #SafeAndSound
+Join the conversation about healthcare sound environments by using #SafeAndSound